 - Access the website in three languages: English, Portuguese or Spanish

 - Worldpackers verifies every single host to ensure the safety of their travellers.
-If you need to leave your host for not abiding the rules, WP will help you find a new host or pay for temporary accommodation in a hostel for up to 3 nights.
+If you need to leave your host for not abiding by the rules, WP Insurance will cover emergency stays for up to 3 nights.

 - Support from the Worldpackers’ customer service team to help you at all times – before, during and after your travels